ajay-CaTi/a1/README.md

 # Application have 2 layer, Ui layer is powered by Data layer,

 # Handle the data layer to make App performansive

+# Lifting the state up( give child control to its parent )

+# Controlled and uncontrolled comp

+# Pure component